 The Medina Estuary Circular Walk is a popular 9 mile walk between Cowes, Newport and East Cowes, which can be completed in around four hours at a fairly brisk pace.
 The route consists of public footpath, cycle path and roadside pavement, but there are a few stretches around Newport Quay and north of Whippingham Church that have no pavement.

-If you wish to do the circular walk, we recommend downloading the Medina Estuary Circular Walk leaflet, or picking up a paper copy from Cowes Harbour Office.
+If you wish to do the circular walk, we recommend downloading the Medina Estuary Circular Walk leaflet.

 Cycling on the Isle of Wight